symeta/cloudfront-visit-s3/readme-update.md

+# why a readme-update is needed
-# s3 bucket open to public has potential risk.
+s3 bucket open to public has potential risk.
 This doc aims at achieving s3 bucket visitable through cloudfront with its 'Block public access' setting unchanged.

 ## q cli communication details
 ```sh